 By Dog Blogger, Laura Pakis, CPT

 One of the many facets of Spike’s Dog Blog by Acme Canine is testing dog-related products.
 Dogs are our passion!!
-And we want you to have the best relationship with your dog as you can which includes products related to dogs.
-So when the British-based company, Copper Clothing, contacted us we decided to see how well their pet products would stand up.
+And we want you to have the best relationship with your dog as you can, including products related to dogs.
+So when the British-based company, Copper Clothing, contacted us, we decided to see how well their pet products would stand up.